Sustaining Health. Treating Root Causes. Functional Medicine.

 Vaccinations: There is much we do not yet know about vaccination long term effects, and there is much yet to be learned from reporting of adverse events via VAERS.
 Potential issues can be severe (including 11,000 deaths through January 2022: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/adverse-events.html).

-Vaccines do not prevent you from getting COVID (particularly as mutations continue), and the newest data suggest that they do not really prevent reduce deaths, either.
+Vaccines have substantial risks, and benefits are evolving.
 Medical history is very important in considering whether the vaccine is right for you.
 Finally, the nature history of pandemics is for new varieties to be less dangerous, and we are seeing that "play out".

 If you have not yet gotten the vaccine but choose do so, as with all vaccines I suggest that you make sure your immune system is "up" for the challenge by ensuring you are currently well, your vitamin D and zinc levels are optimal, and you have a good level of B vitamins.